bridgeythegeek/editbox/README.md

 * The window has a property called cbWndExtra.
 This "[s]pecifies the number of extra bytes to allocate following the window instance."
 * Typically, these bytes are a memory address to a structure.
 * The structure holds the extra bytes that distinguish a specific window, for example an Edit control, from a generic window.
-* The EditBox plugin understands what (some of) the extra bytes mean, so, by parsing the structure, is able to get information about the Edit control.
+* The editbox plugin understands what (some of) the extra bytes mean, so, by parsing the structure, is able to get information about the Edit control.

 ## What information can it get?
 1. **nChars**: The number of characters in the Edit control.